This guide will give you an understanding of the Florida car accident laws. You will learn about:

 Florida Car Accident Reporting Laws

-When you are in a car accident, the law assigns to car drivers several duties they must fulfill.
+When you are in a car accident in Florida, the law assigns to car drivers several duties they must fulfill.
 Those duties depend on what happened.
 According to Florida Statutes §316.027, the first thing you must do is stop without unnecessarily obstructing traffic.
 You must also remain at the scene.

 If someone is injured or dies, it is a felony if you willfully fail to do so and you could be subject to losing your driver’s license for at least 3 years.

-In addition, according to Florida Statutes §316.062, you must give your address, driver’s license, and vehicle registration number to the injured person or anyone attending to a vehicle involved in the crash.
+In addition, according to Florida Statutes §316.062, you must give personal information such as your address, driver’s license, and vehicle registration number to the injured person or anyone attending to a vehicle involved in the crash and liability insurance information.
 You must also give this information to any law enforcement officer that arrives on the scene.